GiovanniBaccichet/ANT-net/README.md

    - Place these files into a folder (e.g., `vpn-profiles`).
    - Prepare a `.CSV` file (`users.csv`) containing the details of the users you want to share the configurations with.

-3. **Run the Sharing Script**: use the provided script, `scripts/vpn-user-list.py`, to associate each configuration with a user and prepare a distribution-ready file.
+3. **Run the Script**: use the provided script, `scripts/vpn-user-list.py`, to associate each configuration with a user and prepare a distribution-ready file.

    The script will:
    - Match each VPN configuration to a user from `users.csv`.